 One of the quickest routes to a job in hotel management is through an undergraduate degree.
 One example is the BA in Hotel and Hospitality Management at the University of South Wales.

 'The course helps to provide students with a well-rounded learning experience, while highlighting various dimensions of hospitality management,' explains Gaurav.
 'The programme is vocational, reflecting the nature of the hospitality sector and therefore students are required to spend a significant amount of time gaining practical experience in the workplace.

-'The programme develops transferable skills that are much in demand, not only in the hospitality industry but also more widely in the service sector.'
+'The programme develops transferable skills that are in demand, not only in the hospitality industry but also more widely in the service sector.'

 While a Masters isn't usually a requirement for the job, it could help you stand out to employers in this competitive area.
 A postgraduate qualification in hotel management may also prove useful to those with an unrelated first degree.
 Search for postgraduate courses in hotel management.

-It is possible to get into hotel management without a degree, HND or foundation degree but in these circumstances employers usually expect a lot of experience in a similar role and setting.
 Alternatively, if you don't have any relevant qualifications you can start at the bottom and work your way up.
 In large hotel chains it isn't unheard of for porters and front-of-house reception staff to climb the ladder to become hotel managers, but this can take a considerable amount of time and training.

 Apprenticeships are also available.
 This Level 4, higher apprenticeship provides you with nationally-recognised qualifications and skills and can lead to a career as a deputy general manager, front office manager, operations manager or unit manager.
 Find out more about apprenticeships.